onlyquake/xonotic-wiki/Music_contributions.markdown

 Contributions
 -------------

 This is the list of pre-selected tracks that we have so far **.
 Artist names are ordered alphabetically.
-Tracks not followed by “(S)” are missing sources, and therefore are not GPL or the source for them exists but has not been found.
+Tracks not followed by "(S)" are missing sources, and therefore are not GPL or the source for them exists but has not been found.
 If the is no link, the sources are in our git repository, on http://www.xonotic.org/mapping/recommended-music-for-maps/ or on http://www.xonotic.org/mapping/recommended-music-for-maps/.waiting/
 |*.Artists|*.Tracks|Status|
 |/5.[blkrbt](http://soundcloud.com/blkrbt|*"Quiet":http://blkrbt.googlepages.com/nexuiz_quiet.ogg) ([S](http://blkrbt.googlepages.com/nexuiz_quiet.xrns)*|ACCEPTED|)
 |**[Traveler](http://blkrbt.googlepages.com/nexuiz_traveler.ogg) **|NEXT POLL|